ogmini/Notepad-Tabstate-Buffer/README.md

 00 - unsigned LEB128 denoting number of characters deleted
 01 - unsigned LEB128 denoting number of characters added (In this case 1)
 61 00 - character 'a'
-BB 06 C7 CC - Unknown, possibly a hash/CRC of the position and character?
+BB 06 C7 CC - CRC 32 of previous bytes

 Below is an example of a chunk of bytes that represent the addition of the character 'a' at position 17018.